jmineroff/Domino-Launchpad-Quickstart/README.md

 ## Section 1 - Project Set Up

 ### Lab 1.1 - Forking Existing Projects
-Guide your mouse to the left blue menu and click the **Search** page.
+Guide your mouse to the sidebar and click the **Search** page.
 Afterwards, type the word `Training` in the cell provided and hit `Enter` to discover any projects tagged with `Training`.
-(The left blue menu shrinks to show only the icon of the pages.
-Unshrink the left blue menu by guiding your mouse over the icon pages.)
+(The blue sidebar shrinks to show only the icon of the pages; unshrink it by guiding your mouse over the icon pages.)

 <p align="center">
 <img src = readme_images/SearchIndex.png width="800">